JaxkDev/ComposerShader/readme.md

 Note the constant will only be available if the thread was started with `PTHREADS_INHERIT_CONSTANTS`.

-To reduce possibility of duplicate constant definitions It's suggested to start threads with `PTHREADS_INHERIT_NONE` and pass the constant through the constructor.
+To reduce possibility of duplicate constant definitions It's suggested to start threads with `PTHREADS_INHERIT_NONE` and pass the constant/path through the constructor.

 *PluginsThread.php*
 ```php